 The policy of the Methodist Church of Great Britain is described in the Managing Trustees’ Privacy Notice document describing in general terms how people’s privacy is respected and how their personal information is protected.

 Specific to this web site there are two classes of people (or robots masquerading as people): those who see (or interpret) the material on the site (the Consumers) and those who can update it (the Providers).
 In addition, the underlying web site support system needs to defend against attack.

 From time to time, material provided in text form for web pages includes information about how to get in touch with a person: typically quoting a telephone number or email address and occasionally a surface mail address.
-For private individuals, the web site’s information providers often take the view that the phone and address information can be omitted without significant loss of value.
+For private individuals, the web site’s information providers can take the view that the phone and address information can be omitted and still remain useful.
 In certain cases it is retained but converted from text to a graphical image, so that could be read by a real person but its meaning would not be intelligible to a piece of malicious software.

-Where such information is provided to allow people to contact the person representing an external organisation officially, the information may be retained in textual form.
-Where the official contact relates to this Circuit and its churches, e.g. its ministers and church or circuit administrators, the information is protected by converting it to a graphical image as above.
+Where such information is provided on this site to allow people to contact the person officially representing an external organisation, the information may be retained in textual form.
+Where the official contact relates to this Circuit and its churches, e.g. its ministers and church or circuit administrators, the information is protected by converting it to a graphical image as described above.